 What to do if you already have a UA code but don’t have a GA4 one?

 When you log into your Google Analytics account, you will be notified by a pop-up at the very top of the screen about the new changes.
 To add GA4 simply follow the steps Google is presenting for you.
 Luckily and as usual the user experience is awesome, and you will be able to set GA4 in only a couple of minutes with the step-by-step wizard.
 Then, the only thing you’ll need to do is to save your code so you can add it to your Showit app and website.

 PRO TIP: If you had set customizations inside your Google Analytics account and you had set Google Tag Manager up for your Showit site, not every setting might transfer over to the new GA4.
 Proceed with caution and you will probably need to block some time on your calendar to transfer everything over, or you can just hire someone to handle this for you.

 I haven’t dived into the new GA4 yet as much as I would love to, and plan on transferring my settings over gradually.
 At this moment, both UA and GA4 run simultaneously on my website.

-What to do if you are setting Google Analytics for the first time for your Showit website?
+What to do if you are setting up Google Analytics for the first time for your Showit website?

 To track the activity on your site, Showit has made it super easy to use free Google Analytics.
 To begin with Google Analytics you will need to make sure you have a Google Analytics account.
 If you haven’t already created one, you can easily set one for your Showit website.
 Getting Google Analytics is extremely easy and you will set up a new Google Analytics account in no time.

-PRO TIP: If you’re just getting started with Google Analytics for your website, I recommend you to create both Universal Analytics and Google Analytics 4.
+PRO TIP: If you’re just getting started with Google Analytics for your website, I recommend you create both Universal Analytics and Google Analytics 4.

 How to set Google Analytics for your Showit Site